cashubtc/nuts/tests/11-test.md

 }
 ```

-The following is a `SwapRequest` that is invalid as there are multiple secrets.
+The following is a `SwapRequest` that is invalid as the spending conditions are not identical across inputs (secret tags are different).

 ```json
 {